Dick Van Dyke becomes the oldest Daytime Emmy winner at age 98 for guest role on 'Days of Our Lives'

 Van Dyke beat out last year's winner Alley Mills of “General Hospital,” Australian actor Guy Pearce of Amazon Freevee’s “Neighbours,” Linden Ashby of “The Young and the Restless,” and Ashley Jones of “The Bold and the Beautiful.”

-Robert Gossett of “General Hospital” and Courtney Hope of “The Young and the Restless” won supporting acting honors.

-Gossett, a first cousin to the late Oscar-winning actor Louis Gossett Jr., was honored for the second straight year for his role as Marshall Ashford on the ABC soap opera.
+“The Kelly Clarkson Show” continued its domination of the daytime show category with a fourth consecutive victory.
+The singer, who moved her show from Los Angeles to New York last year, was on hand to collect the trophy.

+“The move has been so great, not just for me and my family but for our whole show,” she said, singling out NBC.
+“Thank you for thinking of mental health and not just a product.”

-Hope, who plays Sally Spectra on the CBS soap, originated the role on “The Bold and the Beautiful” in 2017 before moving to “B&B” in 2020.
+Courtney Hope, who plays Sally Spectra on “The Young and the Restless,” earned supporting actress honors.
+She originated the role on “The Bold and the Beautiful” in 2017 before moving to “Y&R” in 2020.

+Melody Thomas Scott, who has played Nikki Newman on “The Young and the Restless” for 45 years, and her producer-husband, Edward Scott, were honored with Lifetime Achievement Awards.
+Scott worked on “Y&R” for years before moving to his current job on “The Bold and the Beautiful.”

+“I can’t tell you how encouraging a thing like this is,” joked Thomas Scott, who made her acting debut at age 8 in Alfred Hitchcock's “Marnie.”

 The ceremony honoring soap operas, talk and game shows aired live on CBS from The Westin Bonaventure hotel in downtown Los Angeles.